ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 * Embed the most central audio samples
 * Diffuse the embeddings out to all the remaining nodes with the GCN.

-I dropped this approach because even with 1 or 2 GCN layers it required an awful amount of memory, and is clearly wasteful because we need to begin with random or zero embeddings for all the nodes that don't have audio attached.
+I dropped this approach because even with 1 GCN layer it required an awful amount of memory (PyTorch crashed on a 16 GB vRAM T4 GPU instance), and initializing embeddings of all the nodes that don't have audio attached require a whole set of dedicated experiments which I didn't have time for.

 # Model, take 2

-The embedding model is closely related to the <a href="https://sander.ai/2014/08/05/spotify-cnns.html">"Spotify CNN" introduced here back in 2014.</a>
+The embedding model is similar to the <a href="https://sander.ai/2014/08/05/spotify-cnns.html">"Spotify CNN" introduced here back in 2014.</a>

 The NN architecture can be broken down as follows: